Vanua Levu: Demographics and economic activities

 The island's main population centres are the towns of Labasa, in the north, and Savusavu, located at the foot of the peninsula.
-Labasa, with a population of almost 25,000 at the 1996 census, has a large Indian community, and is a major centre of Fiji's sugar industry.
-Savusavu is smaller, with a population of just under 5000, but is a popular centre for tourists owing to its diving and yachting facilities.
+Labasa, with a population of 28,500 at the 2010 census, has a large Indian community, and is a major centre of Fiji's sugar industry.
+Savusavu is smaller, with a population of just under 5,000, but is a popular centre for tourists owing to its diving and yachting facilities.
 The main industry on the island is sugar cane production, especially in the north.
 Copra is also an important crop.
-Tourism is now becoming a major industry on Vanua Levu also.
+Tourism has also emerged as a significant industry on Vanua Levu.

 Politics

-For administrative purposes, Vanua Levu is divided into three Provinces: Bua (in the west), Macuata (in the north-east), and Cakaudrove (in the south-east).
+For administrative purposes, Vanua Levu is divided into three provinces: Bua (in the west), Macuata (in the north-east), and Cakaudrove (in the south-east).
 These three provinces also comprise the Northern Division of Fiji.
 Together with the remote Lau Islands, Vanua Levu and its outliers form the Tovata Confederacy, one of three traditional alliances of Fiji's chiefs.
 The Paramount Chief, who is based on the nearby island of Taveuni, holds the title of Tui Cakau.
-Only two population centres - Labasa and Savusavu - have been incorporated as Towns.
-Each is governed by a Mayor and a Town Council, whose members are elected for a three-year term and choose the Mayor from among themselves.
+Only two population centres – Labasa and Savusavu – have been incorporated as Towns.
+Each is governed by a mayor and a Town Council, whose members are elected for a three-year term and choose the Mayor from among themselves.
 At present, normative local body governance is in abeyance, and all cities and towns in Fiji are being run temporarily by Special Administrators appointed by the central government.

 History

 Vanua Levu was settled about 3,100 years ago, with the settlers living in houses raised above the reefs on the shores.
-Between 1250 and 1350 the Pacific sea level fell 30 cm, exposing the tops of the reefs.
+Between 1250 and 1350, the Pacific sea level fell 30 cm, exposing the tops of the reefs.
 This killed the abundant sea food, it also dropped the ground water table below the depth of the roots of the crops.
 The scarcity of food caused conflict and war.
 In response, the people moved from seaside villages, for mountaintop fortified villages.
 These forts were occupied until about 1870, with the last clear indication of warfare about 1860.

 The Dutch navigator Abel Tasman was the first known European to sight Vanua Levu, in 1643.
 He was followed by Captain William Bligh in 1789, en route to Timor while escaping from the Mutiny on the Bounty, in which his crew had forced him and those loyal to him off deck and cast them adrift in a launch.
 Captain James Wilson subsequently explored the area in 1797 in his ship Duff.